wazo-platform/wazo-doc/source/contact_center/contact_center.rst

 Contact Center
 **************

-In XiVO, contact center is implemented to fulfill the following objectives :
+In XiVO, the contact center is implemented to fulfill the following objectives :

 * Call routing